EMPTYVOID-DEV/Zero-UI/apps/docs/static/docs/Getting Started/Jsdoc.md

 ## `types.d.ts`

-All shared or complex types in Zero-ui are stored in the `types.d.ts` file and subsequently imported into the components.
+All shared or complex types in Zero-UI are stored in the `types.d.ts` file and subsequently imported into the components.

 ```js
 /**@type {import("../../types").asyncButtonAction}*/